Trade Union for Theatre and Media

-The Trade Union for Theatre and Media (Teatteri- ja mediatyöntekijöiden liitto, TeMe) is a trade union representing workers in theatre, dance, film, and television production, in Finland.
+The Trade Union for Theatre and Media (Teatteri- ja mediatyöntekijöiden liitto, Teme, Fackförbundet för teater och media Finland) is a trade union representing workers in theatre, dance, film, and television production, in Finland.

 History

 The union was founded on 12 November 1973, when the Finnish Theatre Directors' Union, the Finnish Union of Set Designers, the Finland Theatre Teachers' Federation and the Finnish Union of Technical Theatre merged, to form the Finnish Theatre Workers' Union.
 In 1988, the Finnish Union of Film and Video Workers also joined.

 In 1998, the union changed its name to Theatre and Media Workers, and it adopted its current name in 2013.
 In 2007, the union affiliated to the Central Organisation of Finnish Trade Unions.

 As of 2020, the union has about 5,020 members, each of whom is a member of one of seven affiliated sections: